ficonsulting/capital-bikeshare/README.md

 Start by adding your working directory and Google API key to the macro_variables.R file.

-Save raw Capital Bikeshare data from https://s3.amazonaws.com/capitalbikeshare-data/index.html on your hard drive.
+Run function in download_qtrly_data.R to automatically download and unzip files from https://s3.amazonaws.com/capitalbikeshare-data/index.html on your hard drive.

 Run data_preprocessing to read and scrub the Capital Bikeshare data.